This post contains affiliated links. Please read my disclosure page.

 Nonstick bakeware is very convenient.
 Food doesn’t stick with very little oil and it is very easy to clean.
 However, despite this convenience, nonstick bakeware is not safe and hazardous to our health.
 Just like nonstick cookware, nonstick bakeware is also coated with a material called polytetrafluoroethylene (PTFE).
 Teflon is the best known brand name of PTFE-based formulas for nonstick coating.
 PTFE nonstick coasting contains toxic chemicals such as Perfluorooctanioic acid (PFOA or C8) and Perfluorooctane sulfonate (PFOS).
 Perfluorooctanioic acid (PFOA or C8) and Perfluorooctane sulfonate (PFOS) has been used as a surfactant when making PTFE.
 They are linked to cause harmful health effects such as decreased fertility, thyroid disorders, changes in growth, learning and behavior of the developing fetus and child, testicular cancer and kidney cancer.
 (PFOA/ PFOS Exposure And Health Effects)

 When cooking above 500°F (260°C), PTFE nonstick coating starts to deteriorate and release toxic fumes and chemicals into the air or into the food.
 This also happens if an empty pan is left on a burner.
-These days, some manufacturers do not use PFOA or PFOS when making PTFE and they are replaced with chemicals such as GenX.
-However, GenX is supposed to be as toxic as PFOA or PFOS.
-Therefore, just because nonstickcookware or bakeware says, it is PFOA or PFOS free, it doesn’t mean it is safe from toxic chemicals.
+These days, some manufacturers do not use PFOA or PFOS when making PTFE and these chemicals are replaced with chemicals such as GenX.
+However, replacement chemicals are supposed to be as toxic as PFOA or PFOS.
+Just because nonstick cookware or bakeware says, it is PFOA or PFOS free, it doesn’t mean it is safe from toxic chemicals.
 I would avoid all nonstick bakeware.
 (Teflon Replacement Chemical Likely Just As Toxic)

 Alternatives To Nonstick Bakeware – Non Toxic Bakeware